WalletScrutiny/WalletScrutinyCom/_android/com.paritex.paritex_exchange_mobile.md

 ## Verdict

-With ID verification, an Anti-Money laundering and Terrorism Financing Policy, plus with clauses the gives the platform the ability to block the assets of the user, this cryptocurrency exchange is **custodial** and the app is **not-verifiable.**
+With ID verification, an Anti-Money laundering and Terrorism Financing Policy, plus with clauses the gives the platform the ability to block the assets of the user, this cryptocurrency exchange is **custodial** and the app is **not verifiable.**